by Lewis Chang, PhD

 - ketogenic diet may not lead to a slowdown in metabolism as seen in low-fat diet

 In addition to a higher success rate in long-term weight loss, ketogenic diets may be invaluable for T2D management.
-Ketogenic diets have been shown to improve glycemic control, increase insulin sensitivity, reduce requirement for T2D medications, and increase HbA1c [3, 4].
+Ketogenic diets have been shown to improve glycemic control, increase insulin sensitivity, reduce requirement for T2D medications, and decrease HbA1c [3, 4].
 In fact, ketogenic diets have been used as the first-line therapy for obesity and T2D at the Duke Lifestyle Medicine Clinic (Durham, NC) for a decade.

 However, experts caution that a ketogenic diet is not a ‘do-it-yourself’ diet, particularly for individuals with T2D.
 Without supervision, individuals taking insulin or T2D medications may end up experiencing serious hypoglycemia.
 In order to achieve long-term success and safety, individuals should choose an organized ketogenic program with monitoring and proper education.